 These amendments can be initiated by either TDA or the CE.
 An amendment initiated by a CE to add or delete a program can be withdrawn.
 The CE may decide not to participate in the program being added or continue participation in the program being deleted.
-If a CE decides to withdraw the amendment, it must inform TDA in writing.
+In the event that a CE decides to withdraw an amendment, it must inform TDA in writing.